The real cost of production AI agents: infrastructure, APIs, and hidden operational expenses

 A lightweight agent processing structured data at predictable intervals hits the low end.
 A complex agent handling unstructured inputs with variable request volumes hits the high end.
 Infrastructure optimization matters, but you can't cut your way to demo-level costs at production scale.

-LLM API costs: The variable that breaks your model
+LLM API costs: the variable that breaks your model

 LLM API costs are the dominant operational expense at scale, ranging from £1,800 to £10,500 monthly (Technova Partners 2025).
 This variance isn't a pricing tier difference.
 It's usage pattern unpredictability.

+A medium complexity AI agent costs £16,000 to £75,000 to implement, with £1,800 to £10,500 in monthly operational expenses (Technova Partners 2025).
 Low-end implementations use simpler models, limited integrations, and narrower workflows.
 High-end implementations require custom model training, complex integrations, and autonomous decision-making across multiple systems.
 Year 1 includes implementation plus 12 months of operational costs.
 Year 2 is operational expenses plus 15-25% maintenance.

 The economics work when the agent automates high-value workflows at volume.
 They don't work when operational costs exceed the value of automation.